mahithapen/timeseries-transformer/README.md

 ## GitHub Contents
 - `code/`: Re-implementation code and configs
+  - `data/`: Builds the sliding window dataset
+  - `models/`: Holds the code for PatchTST and dLinear
+  - `utils/`: Used to set the seed
+  - `Final_Colab.ipynb`: Jupyter notebook used to train and evaluate our model to generate our results
+  - `eval.py`: Python file used to evaluate our model
+  - `train.py`: Python file used to train our model
+  - `generate_forecast.py`: Python file used to make future predictions on values that extend beyond the dataset (Ithaca weather predicitons for our poster)
 - `data/`: Dataset download instructions and metadata
 - `results/`: Output tables, plots, and logs
 - `poster/`: Final poster PDF